Updated 15 June 2026

 Why This Backfires

 Salary complaints in a resignation letter accomplish nothing constructive.
-Glassdoor data shows that 45% of employees who cited pay and documented it in writing received neutral or negative references, compared to 18% for those who kept their letter positive.
+Employees who cite pay and document it in writing tend to receive less favorable references than those who keep their letter positive.

 What to Say Instead